aaejo/common/README.md

 ## Common Java Library

-The `src/` directory contains common Java code to be shared between project components.
-Any code that is added to it should be lightweight enough to be safe to add to all the components.
+This repo contains common Java code to be shared between project components.
+It is split into multiple Maven modules, with the root `pom.xml` acting as the parent and build reactor.
+The modules are:

+- **`jds-common-client`**: A wrapper around Jsoup connection functionality optimized for our project's use case.
+It can be configured with retry logic using Spring Retry, and respects robots.txt rules including the Crawl-delay directive.
+- **`jds-common-messaging`**: Records for use in de/serialization of messages between system modules.

 ### Maven Setup